-- 1. Hydrocarbon Doser from Turbo
+- Hydrocarbon doser from turbo

-- 2. Aftertreatment Unit (DPF, DEF Doser and SCR)
+- 2. Aftertreatment unit (DPF, DEF doser and SCR)

-- 3. Filtered/Treated Exhaust
+- 3. Filtered/treated exhaust

-- 4. Diesel Exhaust Fluid (DEF) Tank
+- Diesel exhaust fluid (DEF) tank

-Please refer to the Exhaust Aftertreatment System Supplement provided with the vehicle for more detailed description of functionality and warnings.
+Please refer to the Engine Aftertreatment System Supplement provided with the vehicle for more detailed description of functionality and warnings.